-Due to the nature of motorbike collisions, the injuries suffered in motorbike accidents are often serious and life-changing.
+Due to the nature of collisions involving two-wheeled motor vehicles, the injuries suffered in motorbike accidents are often serious and life-changing.
 Motorcyclists have the same rights as all other road users when it comes to their entitlement to civil compensation for personal injury if the incident which caused the injury was caused, at least in part, by another party.

 How do I make a road accident claim?